JoseCastellaniNeto/JoseCastellaniNeto/README.md

 I am a Psychology graduate with MBA in Projects Management in progress.
-I am passionate about programming and computer science, Recruiting in LinkedIn and GitHub, currently studying Data Science, Machine Learning, Artificial Intelligence, JavaScript, HTML and CSS in VisualCode Studio.
+I am passionate about programming and computer science, Recruiting in LinkedIn, Loxo and GitHub, currently studying Data Science, Machine Learning, Artificial Intelligence, JavaScript, HTML and CSS in VisualCode Studio.

 Discord: josecntechrecruiter#9896